AfricasVoices/RapidProTools/README.md

 **To use the sample flow provided:**
 In RapidPro, go to your organisation page (click the button in the top-right).
 Then choose `Settings Gear -> Import` and select `camelid-flow.json` from this repository.
 Finally, click `Import`.
-This will upload the flow *and the 'camelid' trigger*.
+This will upload the flow *and enable the 'camelid' trigger*.
 This trigger will start the flow whenever a user transmits the word "camelid" to one of your channels.
 Including this trigger is non-optional.
 If you wish to remove it, go to `Triggers` then tick the checkbox next to the camelid trigger.
 Finally, click the Archive button which appeared.

-To export a Flow for sharing, `Flows -> flow-to-be-shared -> settings gear -> Export -> Export [sic.]`.
+To export a Flow for sharing, `Flows -> flow-to-be-shared -> settings gear -> Export -> Export`.

 ### Interacting with the Flow
-The Flow editor includes an in-built simulator for testing (activate by clicking the mobile phone icon).
+The Flow editor includes an in-built simulator for testing (accessible by clicking the mobile phone icon).

 Interactions with a flow via the simulator are not persisted to the RapidPro database.
 For a flow to persist, it must be run on a "channel".
 To add a channel: